TurkuNLP/Turku-paraphrase-corpus/README.md

 # Turku-paraphrase-corpus

+Fully manually annotated paraphrase corpus containing 100,000+ paraphrase pairs harvested from alternative subtitles, news headings, news articles, student translations, and essays.
+The vast majority of the data is classified as a paraphrase either in the given context, or universally.
+A distinctive feature of the corpus is that the paraphrase pairs are provided together with their document context.
+The corpus is primarily in Finnish, with a small Swedish test set allowing small-scale transfer evaluations.

 *The team*

 Jenna Kanerva, Filip Ginter, Li-Hsin Chang, Iiro Rastas, Valtteri Skantsi, Jemina Kilpeläinen, Hanna-Mari Kupari, Aurora Piirto, Jenna Saarni, Maija Sevón, and Otto Tarkka

 *Reference*

 Jenna Kanerva, Filip Ginter, Li-Hsin Chang, Iiro Rastas, Valtteri Skantsi, Jemina Kilpeläinen, Hanna-Mari Kupari, Jenna Saarni, Maija Sevón, and Otto Tarkka.
 2021.
 Finnish Paraphrase Corpus.
-Proceedings of NoDaLiDa'21. (to appear)
+Proceedings of the 23rd Nordic Conference on Computational Linguistics (NoDaLiDa 2021)

+*Acknowledgement*

+The Turku paraphrase corpus project was supported by the European Language Grid project through its open call for pilot projects.
+The European Language Grid project has received funding from the European Union’s Horizon 2020 Research and Innovation programme under Grant Agreement no. 825627 (ELG).

+We thank Jörg Tiedemann for his assistance with the data and acknowledge [Open Subtitles](https://www.opensubtitles.org/) for generously donating their data.
+We also thank Sampo Pyysalo for many fruitful discussions.

-# Files
+# Files in the data distribution

 `train,dev,test.json`
 : The manually annotated primary data of the corpus